(Re-) Calculating Your Cash Burn Rate in a Downturn

-By examining your average monthly cash burn and its trajectory, you can estimate how much runway your company has to work with, i.e., how long you have until you run out of money (and we actually have a burn rate calculator to help you with this).
+By examining your average monthly cash burn, its trajectory, and how much cash you have on your balance sheet, you can estimate how much runway your company has to work with, i.e., how long you have until you run out of money (and we actually have a burn rate calculator to help you with this).

 The problem you’re likely facing now, of course, is that the numbers that went into those previous calculations are now changing significantly.
-While some segments are more affected than others, virtually all businesses are experiencing at least some impact from COVID-19.
+While some segments are more affected than others, virtually all businesses are likely to experience at least some impact from an economic downturn.

 Updating your burn rate and runway means re-running your calculations with new numbers.
 To get those numbers, however, we have to take a step back.
-You need to have a solid model for making projections, so that you can factor in how revenue and churn and spend over time will impact your burn rate and runway.
+You need to have a solid model for making projections, so you can factor in how revenue, churn, and spend over time will impact your burn rate and runway.
 And to do that, you have to have clean books.

-We’ve talked before about how clean books are crucial for making good business decisions (and no, we’re not just saying that because bookkeeping is our business).
+We’ve talked before about how clean books are crucial for making good business decisions (and we’re not just saying that because bookkeeping is our business).
 Your books are the ultimate source of truth for your company’s financial status – they tell you how much cash you have, what your assets and liabilities are, and where your company’s money is going.
 If you can’t trust the accuracy of your books, then you can’t be sure that your financial decisions are based on reality.
 In the current economic climate, this is more important than ever.
-Best-guessing your financials is a boom-market luxury.

 Given the current uncertainty around the pandemic and the markets, you should consider running numbers for multiple scenarios.
 What might your numbers be in a month if the situation continues to deteriorate?
 What might they be if it stabilizes?
-This is where it helps to do a sensitivity report for your current models.
+This is where a sensitivity report for your current models is helpful.
 Here’s a simple example for a company with $100,000 cash in the bank and $10,000 in monthly expenses, examining how its cash burn and runway change with different levels of revenue.

-Doing this kind of analysis upfront helps you plan for what situations you might face, so you aren’t caught off-guard if the market continues to shift.
+Doing this kind of analysis upfront helps you plan for situations that you may face, so you aren’t caught off-guard if the market continues to shift.
 Regardless of what the economy means for your original plans, you’ll be in a position to start making decisions about what your business needs now.